reduardo7/Match/README.md

 [ 'amy', 'stacy' ]
 ```

-Perhaps you need a mor complex replacement, so you could do something like this:
+Perhaps you need a more complex replacement, so you could do something like this:

 ```Javascript
 var template = '<a href="#"><strong><i><span>%s</span></i></strong></a>',